Client

 2014 Kids Playsafe Design Award (Commendation)

-Our team worked with Casey Council to locate the park adjacent the homestead and lead the consulting team to carefully cut the entrance road into the landscape creating a ha-ha wall effect and visually extending the heritage garden into the estate and reserve.
+Our team collaborated with Casey Council to position the park alongside the historic homestead and led the consultant team in designing an entrance road that subtly cuts into the landscape.
+This approach created a ha-ha wall effect, visually extending the heritage garden into the surrounding estate and reserve.

 Planting design was a major design driver for the garden park and was heavily inspired by the Victorian era Homestead with it surrounding garden of mature Oaks, Elms, Araucarias and Monterey Pines.